 Schools and businesses in at least ten cities in southern China are closed on Tuesday on the orders of the authorities.
 In addition, a long line of flights has been cancelled.

 Millions of people are affected as the southern regions hold their breath in anticipation of Ragasa.
-Only in Shenzhen, like neighbouring Hong Kong, a major economic hub, have 400,000 people been urged to evacuate.
+Only in Shenzhen, as well as neighbouring Hong Kong, a major economic hub, have 400,000 people been urged to evacuate.

 In Hong Kong, it is reported that curious people have been out photographing 2-3 meter high waves ahead of the storm's arrival.
 The authorities are also warning of strong winds, heavy rainfall and flooding, mainly in Hong Kong and the surrounding province of Guangdong.

-People in, among other places, Shenzhen, Zhuhai, Dongguan and Foshan are urged to stay indoors.
+People in, among other places, Shenzhen, Zhuhai, Dongguan and Foshan are being urged to stay indoors.